Interval between two sun sights

 Checking out the ocean under the stars.
 Author image: Daniel Ramirez Honolulu, USA

-How to plan the time interval and what to know about the tropics, mid and high latitudes.
+How to plan the time interval and how it relates to the tropics, mid, and high latitudes.

 A little reminder: